BradGaddis/ai2ai/README.md

 # The Idea:
 This repo is just an experiment to see if I can get a LLM to train another LLM much like how the [Alpaca model](https://crfm.stanford.edu/2023/03/13/alpaca.html) was trained at Stanford.
 However, I want to do it without fancy GPUs.

+I want to set up a Searx instance, as well to make queries to the model to train it on real-world data.

 # To get started:
 After cloning the repo, set up a virtual environment with pipenv and python 3.11